-- 3.62.
+3.62.
 Paragraphs 3.63-3.66 provide recommendations on meeting Requirement 22 of SSR-2/1 (Rev. 1) [1].
-The recommendations provided in IAEA Safety Standards Series No. SSG-30, Safety Classification of Structures, Systems and Components in Nuclear Power Plants [15] should also be considered. - 3.63.
+The recommendations provided in IAEA Safety Standards Series No. SSG-30, Safety Classification of Structures, Systems and Components in Nuclear Power Plants [13] should also be considered.

+3.63.
 The consequences of a failure of a structure, system or component should be considered, both in terms of the fulfilment of the safety function, and in terms of the radioactive release.
-For structures, systems and components for which both these factors are relevant, the safety class and the associated quality requirements that are necessary to achieve the expected reliability should be defined with due account taken of these two factors.
-For structures, systems and components that do not contain radioactive materials, the safety class and the quality requirements should be directly derived from the consequences assuming that the safety function is not fulfilled. - 3.64.
-The safety classification should be established in a consistent manner such that all systems necessary for the fulfilment of one safety function (including the associated support service systems) are assigned to the same class, or else a justification for assigning a different class should be provided. - 3.65.
+For structures, systems and components for which both of these factors are relevant, the safety class and the associated quality requirements that are necessary to achieve the expected reliability should be defined with due account taken of these two factors.
+For structures, systems and components that do not contain radioactive materials, the safety class and the quality requirements should be directly derived from the consequences assuming that the safety function is not fulfilled.

+3.64.
+The safety classification should be established in a consistent manner such that all systems necessary for the fulfilment of one safety function (including the associated support service systems) are assigned to the same class, or else a justification for assigning a different class should be provided.

+3.65.
 In accordance with Requirement 9 of SSR-2/1 (Rev. 1) [1], pressure retaining equipment that is safety classified is required to be designed and manufactured in accordance with proven codes and standards widely used by the nuclear industry.
-More detailed recommendations are provided in IAEA Safety Standards Series No. NS-G-2.2, Operational Limits and Conditions and Operating Procedures for Nuclear Power Plants [16], IAEA Safety Standards Series No. DS488, Design of the Reactor Core for Nuclear Power Plants [17] and IAEA Safety Standards Series No. NS-G-1.4, Design of Design of Fuel Handling and Storage Systems for Nuclear Power Plants [18].
-The engineering design and manufacturing rules applicable to each individual component should be selected with due account taken of the consequences of failure, both in terms of the fulfilment of the safety function, and in terms of the radioactive release. - 3.66.
-With regard to implementing the safety classification described in SSG-30 [15]: - (a) Systems that are designed to prevent dose limits being exceeded in the event of a design basis accident should be assigned to safety class 1, or these systems may be assigned to safety class 2 if they are necessary to bring the reactor to a safe state. - (b) Systems implemented to provide a backup to the safety features for design extension conditions should be assigned to at least safety class 2.
-For the categorization of a safety function as safety category 2, para.
-3.15 of SSG-30 includes: "Any function that is designed to provide a backup of a function categorized in safety category 1 and that is required to control design extension conditions without core melt." - (c) Systems designed to keep the key reactor parameters (e.g. pressure, temperature, pressurizer water level, steam generator water level) within the ranges specified for normal operation should be assigned to at least safety class 3.
+More detailed recommendations are provided in IAEA Safety Standards Series No. NS-G-2.2, Operational Limits and Conditions and Operating Procedures for Nuclear Power Plants [14], IAEA Safety Standards Series No. DS488, Design of the Reactor Core for Nuclear Power Plants [15] and IAEA Safety Standards Series No. NS-G-1.4, Design of Design of Fuel Handling and Storage Systems for Nuclear Power Plants [16].
+The engineering design and manufacturing rules applicable to each individual component should be selected with due account taken of the consequences of failure, both in terms of the fulfilment of the safety function, and in terms of the radioactive release

+3.66.
+With regard to implementing the safety classification described in SSG-30 [13]:

-(d) Systems designed for normal operation and whose failure would not lead to radiological consequences exceeding the authorized limits specified for operational conditions need not be safety classified.
+- (a) Systems that are designed to prevent dose limits being exceeded in the event of a design basis accident should be assigned to safety class 1, or these systems may be assigned to safety class 2 if they are necessary to bring the reactor to a safe state; - (b) Systems implemented to provide a backup to the safety features for design extension conditions should be assigned to at least safety class 2; - (c) Systems designed to keep the key reactor parameters (e.g. pressure, temperature, pressurizer water level, steam generator water level) within the ranges specified for normal operation should be assigned to at least safety class 3; - (d) Systems designed for normal operation and whose failure would not lead to radiological consequences exceeding the authorized limits specified for operational conditions need not be safety classified.